urql-graphql/urql/.changeset/generalise-deferred-fragments.md

 BETA — `maskFragment`, which masks a piece of `data` against a fragment's selection set and reports whether it's fulfilled or still streaming in, alongside the deferred-fragment helpers `updateDeferredResult`, `makeDeferredState`, `resolveDeferredState`, `isDeferredPromise`, and `getDeferredCacheForClient`.
-Together these install stable promises for missing fields inside `@defer` selections and resolve them directly from a query stream.
+Together these associate stable sidecar promises with missing fields inside `@defer` selections and resolve them directly from a query stream without changing result data.

 Add a BETA `useFragment` hook to the Preact bindings, mirroring the React hook.
 Given a fragment document and a piece of `data`, it returns the data masked to that fragment.
 When the `Client`